JuliaGraphics/Luxor.jl/docs/src/index.md

 # Luxor

-Luxor provides some some basic vector drawing functions and some utilities for working with shapes, polygons, clipping masks, PNG images, and turtle graphics.
-It's just a dusting of syntactic sugar on Julia's Cairo graphics package (which should also be installed).
+Luxor provides basic vector drawing functions and utilities for working with shapes, polygons, clipping masks, PNG images, and turtle graphics.
+It's a dusting of syntactic sugar on Julia's Cairo graphics package (which should also be installed).

 !["tiled images"](examples/tiled-images.png)

 The idea of Luxor is that it's easier to use than [Cairo.jl](https://github.com/JuliaLang/Cairo.jl), with shorter names, fewer underscores, default contexts, utilities, and simplified functions.
 It's for when you just want to draw something without too much ceremony.
 If you've ever hacked on a PostScript file, you should feel right at home (only without the reverse Polish notation, obviously).

 For a more powerful (but less easy to use) graphics environment, try [Compose.jl](http://composejl.org).
 [Colors.jl](https://github.com/JuliaGraphics/Colors.jl) provides excellent color definitions.